 - Significant harm is the threshold that justifies compulsory intervention in the family in the best interests of the child.
-Section 47 of the Children Act 1989 states 'where the question of whether harm suffered by a child is significant turns on the child's health or development; his health or development shall be compared with that which could reasonably be expected of a similar child.' - Vulnerable children: Any child may benefit from Early Help and the Locality Community Support Service (LCSS) Oxfordshire Safeguarding Children Board (oscb.org.uk) but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse https://www.gov.uk/government/collections/domestic-abuse-bill - is misusing drugs or alcohol themselves - has returned home to their family from care - · is a privately fostered child
+Section 47 of the Children Act 1989 states 'where the question of whether harm suffered by a child is significant turns on the child's health or development; his health or development shall be compared with that which could reasonably be expected of a similar child.' - Vulnerable children: Any child may benefit from Early Help but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - · is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - · is frequently missing/goes missing from education, home, or care, - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - · is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - · is a privately fostered child.